Starcounter/Docs/docs/getting-started/hello-world-tutorial/first-interactive-ui.md

 `Input.SaveTrigger action` makes the method run when a change is detected in the `SaveTrigger` value.
 Note that we do not need to use a `$` here like in the view-model.
 The rule is that we use `$` for the view, and view-model, but not in the application code.

-`Transaction.Commit()` commits the current state of the view-model to the database so that the data is accessible from other transactions.
+`AttachedScope.Commit()` commits the current state of the view-model to the database so that the data is accessible from other transactions.

 With server-side view-models like this, you don't have to write a single line of "glue code" to update the view in HTML.
 Any change in the view-model made in C\# will instantly be synced to the client using [Palindrom](../../topic-guides/blendable-web-apps/palindrom.md), which in turn automatically renders because of Polymer's data bindings.
 This saves you from creating single-purpose REST APIs, need for double validation of user input, and more.
 This also means that all logic that can be written on the server-side should be written on the server-side to enjoy these benefits.